Senior Academic – Years 7 to 11

 Computer Science

-Computer Science is an engaging and practical subject that encourages creativity and problem solving skills.
+Computer Science is an engaging and practical subject that encourages creativity and problem-solving skills.
 It enables pupils to develop their understanding and application of the core concepts in computing.
 Pupils will learn how to analyse problems in computational terms and devise creative solutions by designing, writing, testing and evaluating programs.

 Year 7 – 9 Curriculum Outline